Sohail-Rasul/Sohail-Rasul/README.md

 - 👋 Hi, I’m @Sohail-Rasul
-- 👀 I’m interested in Python and Game Dev
+- 👀 I’m interested in
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...